|Overall Rating||Liked it!|

 |Riding Style||All Mountain Freestyle|

 |Approx. Weight||Feels Normal|

 No obligation, but these links & ads support the site.

 If you can't buy through the links below, you can support the site with $ € £ ¥.

 Burton Parkitect 2016 - 2013 Review by The Good Ride

 The Burton Parkitect has a traditional camber ride but with an asymmetrical flex.
 So a lot of companies have made asymmetrical side cuts which help a duck stance but instead of a different sidecut, this has a different flex.
 They made a different core that has a flex that shadows a duck stance.
 This makes for a very fun springy easier to turn all mountain freestyle camber board that many will enjoy.

 The 2016, 2015 and 2014 Burton Parkitect have a very similar ride.

 The flex and frostbite edge extension placement follows this Duck stance instead of it being symmetrical like most boards are.
 So just like the tech in a board with an asymmetrical side cut it makes for a good ride.
 It’s easier to ride switch and easier to turn.
-The general feel under foot is better than your average board.
+The general feel underfoot is better than your average board.
 This is also a poppy camber twin for those that want that technical park ride.
-All in all this is a very fun ride that even the hybrid shape enthusiast could like.
+All in all, this is a very fun ride that even the hybrid shape enthusiast would like.

 Size: 157 and 154